Mutant Press

 Mutant Press is an American political rock band created by Jerome T. Youngman in Hollywood, California in 1990.

 History

 In 1990, Jerome T. Youngman started Mutant Press a political hard rock band in Hollywood, California.
 Mutant Press first job was headlining international act at the LUC club in Mexico City in 1990.
-In 1992 Jerome returned to Detroit, Michigan, where dancer Danielle Arsenault joined Mutant Press.
+In 1992 Youngman returned to Detroit, Michigan, where dancer Danielle Arsenault joined Mutant Press.